(За български, кликни тук ...)

 Full working version of the Semantic Web in one language - including appropriate definitions for each word and working connections matching the graphic scheme.

-Deadline to upload first draft version of the Semantic
+Deadline to upload first draft version of the Semantic network is announced in GRAFIK,

 Upload the archived files here ...